Economy of Baku: Light industry

 Clothing is an important part of Baku's light industry, in addition to shoe and leather plants.
 Baku-Glass produces bottles for juice and alcoholic beverages, and Baku Sewing House manufactures coats, jackets, suits and casual clothing.
 Caucasus Paper Industry is one of the largest producers of cleansing and hygienic paper in Azerbaijan and the South Caucasus.

 Mining

 Oil production decreased by 6.2 percent from 2016 to 2017, and commercial gas production decreased by 2.2 percent.

 Total 2017 oil production was m2,469.2 million, a 9.2-percent decrease from January to November of the previous year.
 Petrol production increased by 4.7 percent, petroleum coke by 6.8 percent, bitumen by 22.7 percent, and lubricating oil by 370 percent.
 Diesel-fuel production decreased by 20 percent, mazut fuel oil by 42.6 percent, and white petrolatum by 6.9 percent.

 Manufacturing

 From January to November 2017, goods with a value of m4,843.7 million were manufactured.

 Agriculture

 Baku's agricultural sector has been developed in the city's suburbs.
 Due to its semi-desert, dry-steppe climate, olives, pistachios, almonds and saffron are also grown.

+Tourism

+Baku, the capital of Azerbaijan, receives 2.5 million tourists a year.
+According to Ilya Umansky, vice president of the Association of Tour Operators of Russia, Baku has become a more popular tourist destination in recent years.

+Tourism in the city of Baku, Azerbaijan.